wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - <del>This produce a script recipe link that can be shared.</del>
 - <del>but is volatile to future changes in the `main.js` file.</del>
 - Still, you can copy the whole `main.js` file as in LTS version.
-- The dev branch enables `createSetPosition()` so it only works with beta version, but with better efficiency.

 ## What can scripts do and what _can't_ scripts do